-Businesses are increasingly interested in the economics of cloud computing.
+Businesses are increasingly interested in cloud economics.
 For instance, what are the financial implications of moving to the cloud versus staying on-premises?
 And what’s the best strategy for optimizing cloud consumption to get the best value from cloud resources?

-In this guide, we’ll look at some of the key concepts of cloud economics, and how your business can leverage cloud cost intelligence to maximize the value of your cloud investment.
+In this guide, we’ll look at some of the key concepts of economics in cloud computing, and how your business can leverage cloud cost intelligence to maximize the value of your cloud investment.

 What Is Cloud Economics?